20 Nov 2019

-The CCC catalogues cover the major product categories of electrical wires and cables, circuit switches and electric devices for protection or connection, low voltage electrical apparatus, small power motors, electric tools, welding machines, household appliances and appliances for similar uses, audio and video apparatus, information technology equipment, lighting equipment, motor vehicles and safety parts, motor vehicle tyres, safety glass, agricultural machinery, firefighting equipment, safety safeguard technology products, telecommunications terminal equipment and wireless LAN products.
+The CCC catalogues cover major product categories, such as electrical wires and cables, circuit switches and electric devices for protection or connection, low voltage electrical apparatus, small power motors, electric tools, welding machines, household appliances and appliances for similar uses, audio and video apparatus, information technology equipment, lighting equipment, motor vehicles and safety parts, motor vehicle tyres, safety glass, agricultural machinery, firefighting equipment, safety safeguard technology products, telecommunications terminal equipment and wireless LAN products.
 Details can be found on the CNCA website.

-Apart from CCC certification, some products may have to meet other requirements as well - for example, telecoms and internet equipment need to meet Ministry of Industry and Information Technology standards, while motorcycle engines, refrigerators, air conditioner compressors, televisions and other electrical household appliances are required to have safety licences.
+Apart from CCC certification, some products also have to meet other requirements.
+For example, telecoms and internet equipment have to comply with rules and regulations of the Ministry of Industry and Information Technology.

-China has a complex system for governing the standards and hygienic conditions of food and agricultural products, wines and cosmetics imported into the mainland.
-The public health administration of the State Council has also established regulations governing the use of genetically modified (GM) food and food ingredients in food manufacturing to ensure good quality and safety.
+China has a complex system governing the standards and hygienic conditions of food and agricultural products, wines and cosmetics imported into the mainland.
+The health administration department of the State Council has also established regulations governing the use of genetically modified (GM) food and food ingredients in food manufacturing to ensure quality and safety.